imshashank/Get-The-Answer/README.txt

+### About the web app.

-Get the answer is an advance object recognition app.
+Get the answer is an advanced object recognition app.
 Just point your camera to any object and the app tells you What the object is
   Which category it belongs to